 Overpayment?
 How do I clear this up so that I can receive funding again?

-Answer: Once notified of an overpayment by the "overpayment report," contact GRPSEO to make arrangements about your payment.
+Answer: Once notified of an overpayment by the "Overpayment Report," contact GRPSEO to make arrangements about your payment.
 If you are able to pay the overpayment in full then a 15% discount will apply for tuition only.

 I plan to attend post secondary at an institution outside of Ontario, is there any difference in the funding I will receive?